-Opportunity We are entrepreneurial.
-Our people come from diverse backgrounds and are empowered to work together to pursue innovative ideas, to solve problems and challenge conventional thinking.
+We are entrepreneurial.
+Our people come from diverse backgrounds and are empowered to work together to pursue innovative ideas, to solve problems and challenge conventional thinking and the status quo.
 We work hard and with enthusiasm and everyone has the opportunity to achieve to their full potential.
-We have a learning mindset, and continually evolve our expertise and recognise and reward performance.
-Accountability We take pride and ownership of the long-term outcomes we deliver for our clients and shareholders, our communities and each other.
+We have a learning and growth mindset, and continually evolve our expertise.
+We recognise and reward performance.

+term outcomes we deliver for our clients and shareholders, our communities and each other.
 We manage risk to ensure these outcomes are sustainable and invest our time and capital to contribute to a better future.
-We take ownership of the performance of our endeavours and seek to quickly identify and respond to emerging issues and trends.
-Integrity We operate with care and professionalism.
+We take ownership of the performance of our endeavours and seek to quickly identify and respond to change, emerging issues and trends.

+We take pride and ownership of the long-

+We operate with care and professionalism.
 We work collaboratively to amplify our impact and consider the effect of our decisions on others.
 We have the courage, and are encouraged, to speak up with our ideas, when we make a mistake or see something that doesn't seem right.
 We respect the law, community expectations, our regulators, shareholders, clients and customers and each other.

 The Board oversees compliance with key policies that are intended to instil a culture of acting lawfully, ethically and responsibly.
 An overview of the key policies that apply to our staff, such as the Whistleblower Policy and Anti-bribery and Corruption Policy, is provided in Macquarie's Code of Conduct.
-Material incidents and breaches relating to those policies and the Code of Conduct are reported to the Board through the relevant Board Committee.
+Material incidents and breaches relating to those policies and the Code of Conduct are reported to the Board, typically through the relevant Board Committee.
 The following actions taken by the Board as part of its oversight role also support the Board in forming a view on culture at Macquarie.